karmab/kcli/doc/index.md

 newgrp libvirt
 ```

-For interaction with local docker, you might also need the following
+For interaction with local docker daemon, you also need the following

 ```bash
 sudo groupadd docker